EternalBlueFlame/EternalMediaBar/README.md

 </hr>
 <hr>
 <strong>RC2 Plans:</strong>
+-	app boot animation overlay (plays an android boot animation while the app you want to use loads in the background)
--	auto app organizer using an XML parse of the google store's website.
+-	auto app organizer using an XML parse of the google store's website (probably offload to an async task so the progress can be measured and a loading screen can be given to the user).
--	custom wallpaper for selected app from file, if file exists
+-	custom wallpaper for selected app from file, if file exists (use an async task).
 -	forced radial corners on icons
 -	icon backgrounds based on theme color (glass wave effect)
--	make loading images be offloaded to a secondary async thread?
 -	listview scroll snapping
 -	menu sounds
 -	extra settings: